The C-Herb Theory

 C-Herb has been used successfully to remove warts from the teats and udders of cows (the warts can interfere with the milking process and cause discomfort).
 The application and process of removal has been essentially the same as that reported for humans.
 No adverse affects have been identified on cows.

-C-Herb has been used to successfully remove abnormal tissue from the ears of horses and dogs.
+C-Herb has been used to successfully to remove abnormal tissue from the ears of horses and dogs.

-A significant number of individuals have topically (or combination of external and internal use) removed "major skin issues" as well as warts, moles and other foreign cells from various areas of the body.
-The removal success rate approaches 100% and few side effects have been reported.
+A significant number of individuals have topically removed "major skin issues" as well as warts, moles and other foreign cells from various areas of the body.
+The removal success rate approaches 100% and few side effects have been reported (In some cases people have used C-herb internally as well as externally).